-The company has one finance function and operates a single ledger system - the audit has been carried out by one team, with this being performed remotely due to the impact of COVID-19.
+The company has one finance function and operates a single ledger system - the audit has been carried out by one team.

 In scoping our audit, with reference to our risk assessment, we identified and included all material financial statement line items within the scope of our audit procedures.